jethro91/bootstrap-panel/README.md

 bootstrap-panel
 ==========

-just use this tag for creating an awesome bootstrap panel
+just use this tag to create an awesome bootstrap panel
 ```html

 <bootstrap-panel>